asdf-format/asdf-standard/source/file_layout.rst

 All ASDF files must start with a short one-line header.
 For example::

-  #ASDF 0.1.0 0.1.0
+  #ASDF 0.1.0

-It is made up of three parts, separated by white space characters:
+It is made up of two parts, separated by white space characters:

   - **ASDF token**: The constant string ``#ASDF``.
 This can be used to quickly identify the file as an ASDF file by reading the first 5